ShereenHeshamLotfy/Olist-ECommerce-Insights-End-to-End-Data-Analysis/README.md

 - Product performance

 **Questions Answered:**
+- How many products and categories exist?
+- How many units were sold in total?
+- What is the average product price?
-- Which products bring the most revenue?
+- Which products generate the most revenue?
+- Which categories generate the most revenue?
+- How are product prices distributed?
+- What is the average price per category?
+- How much freight cost does each category generate?
-- What are the pricing trends across categories?
+- What are the detailed product-level metrics?

 **Recommendations:**
 - Maintain sufficient stock of top-selling products.